mthvedt/qarth/README.md

 Qarth is yet another OAuth library.
 It has the following features:

+* Designed for the most common flow--logging in a user to an app.
-* As simple as possible to use.
-* But no simpler.
-No clever tricks or hacks here.
+* As simple as is reasonable, but no simpler.
+No clever tricks or hacks.
+* Implementations using multimethods, because OAuth providers differ in details.
+You can extend them yourself also.
-* Simple Ring integraiton.
+* Simple Ring integration.
 You can use Friend, or vanilla Ring.
-* Extensible multimethods, because OAuth providers differ in details.
-You can extend them yourself also.
+* Implementation for the popular Java OAuth library, Scribe.
+Any of the 40+ Scribe OAuth implementations are usable through Qarth.

 ## Usage